hoyunchoi/SPG/README.md

 CAUTION!
 1. Invoke the job in the directory where you want the program to run.
 2. If your program uses -, -- arguments or redirection symbols < or >,
-    wrap the program and arguments with quote: ' or ".
+    wrap the program and arguments with a quote: ' or ".

 positional arguments:
   machine     target machine name.